SPDX-FileCopyrightText: Copyright 2024-2025 the Regents of the University of California, Nerfstudio Team and contributors. All rights reserved.

 from typing_extensions import Literal

-from ._helper import assert_shape
+from .trace import trace_function

 from .cuda._wrapper import (